JoeyRussoniello/frosts/README.md

 # frosts

 ## Description
-An OfficeScript-native basic data science library designed to ease the use of Power Automate Excel automation, and increase the ease of use for aggregating, merging, and describing datasets with no dependencies.
+An OfficeScript-native basic data science library designed streamline Power Automate Excel automation, and increase the ease of use for aggregating, merging, and describing datasets entirely in Excel with no dependencies.

 # 📖 Table of Contents